Zhenyu-Liu/Algorithm_Part_1/Programming Assignment/Percolation/README.markdown

 3. code style
    - always keep a space before "{"
    - if keep a space before "("
-   - while and for leave no space before "("
+   - while and for leave a space before "("
 ## Test Report

 ```